 How to Submit

 The SSHD Program Committee invites you to submit your work for presentation at the upcoming Conference Series to be held online during the 2021-22 year.
-Submissions must be RECEIVED BY 8 P.M.
-September 15, 2021 (USA Eastern Time which on September 15 = UTC/GMT-04:00).
+Submissions must be RECEIVED BY THE NEW DEADLINE OF 8 P.M.
+September 22, 2021 (USA Eastern Time which on September 22 = UTC/GMT-04:00).

 Submissions may concern any topic relevant to SSHD.
 This scope includes the theme of the conference as well as the SSHD mission more generally (see Conference Flyer for information about the theme and highlights of the SSHD mission).
 The program committee also encourages contributions that advance the Diversity Science Initiative and Emerging Scholars.